Engineering Trust Into the Autonomous Cabin: A Conversation on AI, Security, and What the Industry Must Do Next

 Longevity is a defining challenge in automotive.
 These systems have to remain secure and functional over a decade or more, while both AI techniques and security threats evolve.

-Future-proofing isn’t about predicting exactly what will change it’s about designing systems that can adapt, while maintaining a consistent trust foundation across their entire lifecycle.
+Future-proofing isn’t about predicting exactly what will change, it’s about designing secure and reliable systems that can adapt, while maintaining a consistent trust foundation across their entire lifecycle.

 9. If you had to give the industry one guiding principle for next-generation in-cabin platforms, what would it be?